Generating PWM with STM32

 TIM2->CR1 |= TIM_CR1_CEN; // Start Timer

 In power electronics, the precision of your timer dictates the granularity of your control loops.
-If you’re designing a grid-tied inverter or a digital SMPS, knowing exactly when the registers update (shadow registers vs active) is critical to avoiding shoot-through in half-bridge configurations.
+If you’re designing a grid-tied inverter or a digital SMPS, knowing exactly when the registers update (shadow registers vs active registers) is critical to avoiding shoot-through in half-bridge configurations.